 Provider Network Status Responsibility to get Precertification Comments In-Network Provider The Provider must get Precertification when required Out-of-Network / Non- Participating Member Member must get Precertification when required.
 (Call Member Services.)
-Member may be financially responsible for charges/costs related to the service and/or setting in whole or in part if the service and or setting is found to not be Medically Necessary.
-BlueCard Provider der Member (except for Inpatient Member must get Precertification when required.
+Member may be fine reight recently for Member may be financially responsible for charges/costs related to the service and/or setting in whole or in part if the service and or setting is found to not be Medically Necessary.
+BlueCard Provider Member (except for Inpatient Member must get Precertification when required.
 (Call Member Services.)
 Admissions) Member may be financially responsible for charges/costs related to the service and/or setting in whole or in part if the service and/or setting is found to not be Medically Necessary.

-Precertification for all Inpatient Admissions. · -- -- -- ---
+BlueCard Providers must obtain Precertification for all Inpatient Admissions. -- ---